Fire and rescue services

 Always insist the driver uses the meter.
 Most taxis accept credit cards.

-Rideshare apps are available in South Korea.
-These aren't widely used due to the large number of available taxis.
+Rideshare apps are also available in South Korea.

 International taxi services are available and may have English-speaking drivers.